 Before you set out you can be saving money.
 Skyscanner is my go-to for flights as is has a variety of easy to use functions which let you look at nearby airports, prices over different days and flights to wherever is cheapest.
 Make sure to use it in an incognito window so it doesn't see your search history and bump up the prices (it's a real thing!)

 In Europe, hitchhiking is the ultimate free way to get around.
 In most countries it is accepted and relatively easy to get a ride.
 Make sure you're at a point that is easy to pull over and carry some cardboard to make signs for your direction or next destination.
-Make sure to look clean and friendly and you'll have no problems traveling between cities for free.
+Make sure to look clean and friendly and you'll have no problems travelling between cities for free.
 The amount of traffic in Europe means there are almost always people going your way.
 We even hitchhiked out of London city centre.
+You can read about our adventure here.

 If this sounds a bit adventurous or you're on a tight time frame try ride sharing.
 Blablacar is a ridesharing website that covers most of Europe.
 From there you can search people driving to your destination and sometimes even book straight away.
 There is a cost listed which is usually very reasonable and often cheaper than trains or buses.